byq77/husarion-docs-dev/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 #### The code

-The example creates two topics - "raw_input" for user to send short String messages to be encrypted by [AES-ECB](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) block cipher and "encrypted_output" for user to collect encrypted messages (byte array).
+The example creates two topics - "raw_input" for user to send short String messages to be encrypted by [AES-ECB](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) block cipher and "encrypted_output" for user to collect encrypted messages.

 ```cpp
 /*